-It is true and unfortunate that some patients do not make it through the surgery.
+It is true and unfortunate that a very, very, very small percentage of patients do not make it through the surgery.
 But, as they say, "Life is risk!"
 From the moment you wake up in the morning, you are in a risky situation.
 Just consider the act of driving.
 I don’t know about you but I live in Los Angeles.
 The drivers here are crazy!!!
-At least once a week I yell out to someone, “What are you trying to kill me?”
+At least once a week I yell out to someone, “What are you trying to kill me???!!!”

 Adam Pick is a patient, author of The Patient's Guide To Heart Valve Surgery and the founder of HeartValveSurgery.com.